mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 `HealthCheckInterval` will indicate the delay between checking server healths in a Round Robin fashion.

-What's next?
-How about making load balancer configurable?
-This way it will be more flexible and easy to tweak.
+Now it's time to make load balancer configurable, this way it will be more flexible and easy to tweak.

 By default, the configuration file locations is: `src/main/resources/application.conf` and it follows `HOCON` format.

+(We could have also taken the command line argument for parsing config file location, but let's keep it simple and default for now)

 You may have different ideas as to what to configure, but I believe there are four must have things:
 - `port` - load balancer port